SNIKO/UPnPLite/readme.md

 ### Installation

-The installation process is quite manual at the moment, but it Will be improved subsequently.
+The installation process is quite manual at the moment, but it will be improved subsequently.

 To start using the UPnPLite, please follow next steps: